wormhole-foundation/relayer-engine/README.md

   - manage hot wallets
   - listen to Guardian gossip network
   - submit transactions on-chain
+  - multi-node / high availability listeners and executors
+  - backing persistent database
+  - automatic dropped message detection and backfilling
+  - configurable metrics and logging
+  - and more
 - Define the relayer interface to enable applications to define arbitrary off-chain computation

-## Non-Goals

-- Design the economic incentives behind a relayer network

-## Overview

-The relayer engine will serve as the foundation that future relayer development will be based upon, whether that is by application developers to provide dedicated relaying services for their application or by third party participants to provide general relaying service to the broader Wormhole ecosystem.

 ## Detailed Design

 There are four main components to a relayer:

 1. Non-validating guardiand node (spy) that is connected to the Guardian Gossip Network.
-2. Listener that observes filtered signed VAAs pushed from the spy and optionally creates workflow objects to process these VAAs
+2. Listener that observes filtered signed VAAs pushed from the spy and decides whether to create workflow objects to process these VAAs
 3. Redis database that workflows are enqueued on by the Listener.
 Can also function with an in-memory store for ease of development
 4. Executor that pops off workflows from the database and processes them.
-This module has access to hot wallets
+This module has access to hot wallets and submits transactions on one or more blockchains

-The relayer engine modularizes the Listener and Executor component through a Plugin Interface to enable custom filtering and off-chain processing of VAAs respectively.
+The relayer engine modularizes the Listener and Executor component through a [Plugin Interface](./relayer-engine/packages/relayer-plugin-interface/src/index.ts) to enable custom filtering and off-chain processing of VAAs respectively.

-The Listener portion of the Plugin component defines
+The **Listener** portion of the Plugin component defines

-- type of connection to the Guardian Network (Spy connection or REST API)
+- type of connection to the Guardian Network (Spy connection, REST API or custom event source)
 - VAA filter by `emitterAddress` and `emitterChainID`
-- process for consuming a VAA
+- process for determining if a workflow should be kicked off for a given VAA (or generalized event), called `consumeEvent`

-The Executor portion of the Plugin component defines
+The **Executor** portion of the Plugin component defines

 - how to handle workflow data generated by the Listener.
 In the simple case this is just a single serialized VAA, but could be more complicated depending on the use case.
 - can run `actions` that have exclusive access to a hot wallet.
 This is necessary since different ecosystems have different restrictions about concurrent wallet usage (e.g. nonce management for evm, 1 tx per wallet per block for cosmwasm, etc.).

-The key interfaces to provide in a plug-in can be found [here](./relayer-plugin-interface/src/index.ts)
+The key interfaces to provide in a plugin are [here](./relayer-plugin-interface/src/index.ts)

 ## Quick start